IrishNova/trading-algos/README.md

 _Overview_

 Automated trading strategies, more commonly referred to as algorithms, have grown exponentially in use by institutional and retail traders.
 What once was only able to be done on a pit floor, now can be executed digitally, allowing for more and more complex strategies to be implemented.
 This repository is a portfolio of different trading algorithms.
-It shows how Python can be used to implement automated trading strategies.
+It shows how Python can be used to research and automat trading strategies.

 _Models_